What is Integral Yoga?

 Fusing techniques of Hatha Yoga (working with the physical body), Kundalini Yoga (working with the energetic body) and the all important Dhyana Yoga (meditation or mind-work) with a Taoist twist, I have found it to be so powerful (and very efficient) that I love to share it with those who seek it.

-Integral Yoga calms and elevates the mind, whilst relaxing and energising the body, which in turn brings about profound changes into the lived experiences of those who practice it.
+Integral Yoga calms and elevates the mind, whilst relaxing and energising the body, which in turn can bring about profound changes into the lived experiences of those who practice it.

 Why bother developing an Integral Yoga practice?